cissagatto/Local-Partitions/README.md

 See more information about Conda environments [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)

-You can also run this code using the [container]() that I'm using to run this code in a SLURM cluster.
-Please, check this tutorial (in portuguese) to see how to do that.
+You can also run this code using the AppTainer [container](https://1drv.ms/u/s!Aq6SGcf6js1mw4hcVuz_IN8_Bh1oFQ?e=5NuyxX) that I'm using to run this code in a SLURM cluster.
+Please, check this [tutorial](https://rpubs.com/cissagatto/apptainer-slurm-r) (in portuguese) to see how to do that.

 ## STEP 5